-To reprogram the transmitters yourself, place the key in the ignition and turn from OFF to ON eight times in rapid succession
+To reprogram the transmitters yourself, place the key in the ignition and turn from 2 (LOCK) to 3 (OFF) and cycle between 3 (OFF)

-(within 10 seconds) ending in the ON position.
+and 4(ON) eight times in rapid succession (within 10 seconds) ending in the ON position.
 After doors lock/unlock, press any control on all transmitters (up to four).
 With each control press of the transmitters, the door should cycle (lock/unlock) to confirm programming.
 When completed, turn the ignition to OFF.
 The door locks should cycle (lock/unlock) one last time to confirm completion of programming.